Venison Dog Food Recipe

 Cook Time: 30 minutes

-This recipe will yield approximately 1 lb of food.
+This recipe will yield approximately 2 1/2 cups or 1 lb of food.
 Equating to 694 calories (Kcals) Approximately enough servings of food for one day for an 25 lb dog to maintain weight.

 Venison and Rice dog food homemade is a good choice if your dog has protein allergies, and is active and need to maintain weight or sedentary and needs to gain weight.
 This dog food homemade recipe is good for dogs who suffer from common protein allergies.
 Venison is a unique protein source, most dogs would not of encountered Venison before in their diets making it novel.